stickyeye/LameAssPocketIcons/README.md

 # LameAssPocketIcons
 These are a collection of Analogue Pocket icons you can use for your AP SD card so that it's a little less lame in Windows.
-This is _currently_ the complete set of icons.
+This isn't _entirely_ the complete set of icons.

 Just click on an icon you want, download it, or download the entire collection of icons if ya want, I don't care.